Local seeds for more resilient farming

 Elizabeth Omusiele, farmer in Vihiga, Kenya

-Impact to date: new sources of income
+Impact to date: Seeds as a source of income

 Facts and figures about the project